alexrobomind/fusionsc/README.md

 ## Comparison with other libraries
 ### Parsing performance
-The task is to compute the sum of all the integers in a large JSON document.
+We measured the performance of a trivial task: compute the sum of all the integers in a large JSON document.
 The rapidjson implementation uses the SAX model of that library.
 For Casablanca, we had no choice but to load the document as a DOM.
 This test was compiled using Visual C++ 2015, ran on an Intel Core i7 CPU, both in 32 and 64 bits, on a 16MB JSON document.
 This chart shows the time it took to complete the task, normalized in MB of JSON per second (16MB/duration)